tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 >Idk
 >He gets depressed?
->I feel like either way he's going to have some sort of existential crisis
+>I feel like either way he's going to have some sort of existential crisis ^work-with-luke

+#Gameplay
+gameplay:: The game tracks how often you make the same choice Luke would have made.
+However, Luke is an idiot, so the choices he would make aren't necessarily the right ones, so the game also tracks that.
+If both variables are too high, Luke may stop listening to the player. ([[(6) June 2023 Chat Logs#^work-with-luke|ref]])

 S:
 [^Re: also, idea for repo organization: maybe just have one big working file with active discussions sorted by file (with headers so you can easily navigate) and when we figure something out we update the file itself? and maybe arch]